SamMarkowitz/docs-test/tutorial/04_lesson.rst

 This time we'll have a little more of a complex action.
 The idea here is to simulate checking the availability of the given address.
-We'll import and use the Python random module to get a random number between 0 and 2.
+We'll import and use the Python ``random`` module to get a random number between 0 and 2.
 If the random number we get is 0 we'll say the requested email address is already taken.

-We've added a commented out line, using a Python comment (#) to print the random number that was generated.
+We've added a commented-out line, using a Python comment (``#``) to print the random number that was generated.
 We can uncomment this line during testing to see that our operation is working as expected.

 .. code:: yaml